 How to lower the cost of LinkedIn ads

-LinkedIn advertising can be relatively expensive.
-But there are ways to lower, control, and manage the cost.
+LinkedIn advertising is generally more costly than other PPC platforms; however, there are ways to lower, control, and manage the cost.

 Here are six tips: